JacquesStrydom94/ZKTeco-Integration-Script/README.md

  *pip install pipreqs
-this will ensure that the prerequisits for running the script is met. to set the parameters such as the device's ip address and port utilise the settings.json file accordingly.
+this will ensure that the prerequisits for running the script is met. to set the parameters such as the device's ip address and port utilise the settings.json file accordingly. a Screen -S command can be used to keep the script alive